ferranJS/angular-template-app/README.md

     ✔ ng add @nguniversal/express-engine@next

 ## 2. ChangeDetectionStrategy.OnPush
-No flag when creating the project, but we can add it later
+No flag when creating the project for now, but we can add it later

     ng g c components/abcxyz --change-detection OnPush